siderolabs/talos/website/content/v1.6/reference/cli.md

 ### Options

 ```
   -h, --help       help for meta
+  -i, --insecure   write|delete meta using the insecure (encrypted with no auth) maintenance service
 ```

 ### Options inherited from parent commands